-Investigating problems with intelligent everyday applications is challenging.
-Terminology like algorithm or intelligent system is often out of a layperson's terms.
-Simply asking users about their experience with such applications therefore will likely not yield fruitful answers.
-To overcome this obstacle, Bucher [6] examined people's personal stories about the Facebook algorithm through tweets and interviews.
+In this section, we explain how we realised the first three steps of our research method in detail (cf. Figure 1).
+As shown in the previous section, it is challenging to directly ask users about their experiences and problems with intelligent applications.
+Providing one solution, Bucher [7] examined people's personal stories about the Facebook algorithm through tweets and interviews.
 We followed a similar approach but chose to analyse reviews to increase the sample size.
-Reviews reflect users' attitude towards an application and document the experiences they make [21, 32].
+Reviews reflect users' attitude towards an application and document the experiences they make [23, 37].
 We scraped reviews from the Google Play Store and extracted and clustered user-reported problems both with machine learning and manual analysis.

-4.1 Data Acquisition
+5.1 Data Acquisition

-We built a web crawler to scrape the latest 10,000 reviews for Facebook and Netflix respectively, as well as 15,448 reviews for Google Maps from the US Google Play Store.
+We built a web crawler to scrape the latest 10,000 reviews for Facebook, Netflix, and Google Assistant respectively, as well as 15,448 reviews for Google Maps from the US Google Play Store.
 Since we wanted to analyse reviews and problems in detail, we decided to take a snapshot of current reviews instead of scraping millions of reviews over a longer time period.
 This sample size allowed us to include manual analysis and human interpretation in addition to quantitative data analysis.
 We reflect further on this choice in our discussion.
-An overview of the dataset sizes throughout analysis can be found in Table 1.
+An overview of the dataset sizes throughout the analysis can be found in Table 1.

-4.2 Preprocessing
+5.2 Preprocessing

-In line with findings by Maalej et al. [32], a first manual inspection of the data indicated that most reviews praised the app or simply repeated the star rating.
+In line with findings by Maalej et al. [37], a first manual inspection of the data indicated that most reviews praised the app or simply repeated the star rating.
 Since these reviews were uninformative for our analysis of problems with intelligent apps, we excluded all reviews with higher ratings than three stars (out of five stars).
 As a consequence, the dataset size was decreased by 71 to 74 % respectively (cf. Table 1).
 We also removed reviews written entirely in non-Roman script.